sato-gs/popout-label/README.md

    ```

 ## Other Resources
-Visit [here](http://plsgivejobs.com/popout-label/popout-label.html) for more information on default options and customization.
+Visit [here](http://plsgivejobs.com/popout-label/popout-label.html) for more information on default options and customization